xavierfactor/Diabetes-Predictive-Analytics/README.md

 Data Source: https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset?resource=download

-Methodology: Stratified train test split was performed with 20% of the data reserved for the test and the remaining 80% utilized for model selection as a training validation set.
-GridSearchCV was performed with 5 fold cross validation to determine the optimal hyperparameters for each model.
+Methodology: Stratified train test split was performed with 20% of the data reserved for the test and the remaining 80% utilized for model selection.
+GridSearchCV was performed with 5 fold cross validation to determine the optimal hyperparameters.
+Evaluation was performed using ROC-AUC as the primary performance metric, while additional scores were taken for average precision, f1-score and recall.
+Threshold shifting was performed after to find the optimal secondary metrics such as for recall.

+Discussion: Collectively, the models produced ROC-AUC above 0.8 for each model.
+F1 Score, the harmonic mean between recall and precision, was less impressive as no model was able to break 0.5.
+This result is unsurprising as diabetes is a highly complex condition with myriads of clinical interactions and nuances.
+Being able to score above 50% in one of the metrics of recall and precision is fairly good.
+In a similar case using BRFSS data from 2014, Zidian Xie et al. (Xie, 2019 - https://www.cdc.gov/pcd/issues/2019/19_0109.htm) built models that had sensitivities of around 50%-51% so our models performed very favorably.

+Conclusion: The ML models predicted at a high level the diabetes status of individuals using a dataset with 250,000 subjects and only 21 features.
+These models all had ROC-AUC scores of above 0.8 and reported secondary metrics using threshold shifting to obtain optimal scores for F1 Score, Recall and Precision that compared favorably with literature results.